-Elinor Graham (Secretary/ Fundraising & Marketing Committee) Board since 2023

-Elinor is a brand and communications strategist with a 35 year career in corporate and ad agency roles.
+Elinor Graham (Secretary/ Fundraising & Marketing Committee) Board since 2023 communications strategist with a 35 year career in corporate and ad agency roles.
 After many years advising clients on brand and communications issues she followed her interest in qualitative research to spend 15 years in agencies and independent consulting.
-Since 2006 her volunteer board experience has spanned organisations that facilitate grants for grassroots homeless services, produce evidence based research on parenting and support paediatric and young adult cancer patients.
-A long affinity with the Mornington Peninsula and a desire to support community, lead her to join the SPCS Board in 2023.
+Since 2006 her volunteer board experience has spanned organisations that facilitate services, produce evidence based research on parenting and support paediatric and young adult cancer patients.
+A long affinity with the Mornington Peninsula and a desire to support community, lead her to grants for grassroots homeless join the SPCS Board in 2023.